discord-jar/discord.jar/README.md

 <details>
 <summary>Above will change soon</summary>
 <br>
 When discord.jar officially releases, we'll be using our own repository.
 (Thanks @joeecodes).
-I'm also looking into gettind djar on maven central.
+I'm also looking into getting djar on maven central.
 </details>

 A Discord bot token is required to use the API.
 You can get one by creating a bot